 The courses in this certificate program are required to be completed in the order that they appear.

-This program includes a year of free access to Symposium!
+This program includes two years free access to Symposium!
 These events feature a week of live, highly participatory virtual Zoom sessions with Cornell faculty and experts to explore today’s most pressing diversity and inclusion topics, including equity, unconscious bias, psychological safety, inclusive leadership, and cross-cultural conversations.
 Symposium events are held several times throughout the year.
 Once enrolled in the course, Counteracting Unconscious Bias, you will receive information about upcoming events.

 Throughout the year, you may participate in as many sessions as you wish.
 Attending Symposium sessions is not required to successfully complete the certificate program.